Rahul14singh/DANA_NLP/README.md

 -  Raspberry should have code ` gui_issue_return.py `.
 -  The code ` Dana_Manage_sql.py `, ` Dana_Student.py `, ` intermediate_bot_train.py ` and the images (Background Image & Icon Image) should be in the same directory or make changes as per the directory structure in the code.
 -  First ` Dana_Manage_sql.py ` should be run to create/update records of books in the database.
-A similar database should be made for student records having a count of books issued.
-Details can be seen in the code and video posted below.
+A similar table will be made for student records while writing RFID Cards with the script ` gui_read_write.py ` .
+Details can be seen in the code and the video posted below.
 -  Then Dana should be trained from the same interface as above for all the new entries and updates in the database.
 This will internally run ` intermediate_bot_train.py ` automatically.
 -  Now ` Dana_Student.py ` should be used for general chit-chat and queries by students.
 Alternatively, Messenger can also be used here.
 -  ` gui_issue_return.py ` should be run on Raspberry Pi and the setup with RFID Card reader and GUI should be setup at the exit of the Library.